jorgeazevedo/node-sqlserver-unofficial/README.md

 ## Copyright and license

-This derivative work is hereby released under the GPLv3, as made possible by the terms of the Apache 2.0 license of the original node-sqlserver.
+This derivative work is hereby released under the MIT license, as made possible by the terms of the Apache 2.0 license of the original node-sqlserver.

-Copyright (C) 2013 Jorge Azevedo

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.
+Terms available for review in LICENSE